Skip to main content

 You can record full stack session recordings in 3 modes:

-→ Remote: Silently enable recording of user experiences, ensuring nothing gets lost in translation from vague bug reports. (coming soon - contact us if you’re interested in early beta).
+Conditional: Enable recording of user sessions in the background, based on specific conditions. (coming soon - contact us if you’re interested in early beta).

 FAQs: